Setting the Bar for Software Success

 Why Acceptance Criteria?

 It’s common for stakeholders, project owners, and end users to have a hard time defining acceptance criteria at the start of a project.
 Conversely, once the solution is delivered, they seem to have no problem defining what is missing or wrong.
-Projects that kick off with inaccurate or missing acceptance criteria often face low customer satisfaction levels, missed delivery dates, and development cost overruns as these criteria are uncovered throughout the development process.
-That’s why it’s absolutely critical to accurately define criteria before any development work begins.
+Projects that kick off with incorrect or missing acceptance criteria often face low customer satisfaction levels, missed delivery dates, and development cost overruns as these criteria are uncovered throughout the development process.
+That’s why it’s critical to define criteria before any development work begins accurately.